billfitzgerald/infosec-primer/browser_prep.md

 ## <a name="h.browser-homepage"></a>D1 Set Firefox Home Page

-To start, we will make sure that we are not logged in to Sync, and that our home page is set to a blank page.
-To access the home page setting, click the "Menu" icon in the top-right corner of the Firefox window.
+To start, we will make sure that we are not logged in to Sync and that our home page is set to a blank page.
+To access the home page setting, click the menu icon in the top-right corner of the Firefox window.

 If you are logged out of Sync, you will see this reflected in the message in the "Options" box.